himanshuraimau/cn-workshop/week1/README.md

 # Week 1: Introduction to Git and GitHub

 Welcome to Week 1 of the College Nexus Workshop!
-This week, we dive into **Git and GitHub**—essential tools for version control and collaboration in software development.
+This week, we dive into **Git and GitHub**—essential tools for version control and fcollaboration in software development.

 ## Extra Information
 For additional information, you can watch these videos: